U.N. says Syrian helicopters fire on rebel strongholds

 "There are indications that a large number of civilians are trapped in these towns," Fawzi said, adding that Annan "demands that the parties take all steps to ensure that civilians are not harmed, and further demands that entry of the U.N. military observers be allowed to the town of Haffeh immediately."

-Last week activists said government forces surrounded Haffeh, close to the heartland of Assad's Alawite minority, after rebel fighters seized control of a police station and destroyed five tanks and armored vehicles.
+Last week activists said government forces surrounded Haffeh, close to the heartland of Assad's Alawite minority, after rebel fighters seized control of a police station and destroyed five tanks and armoured vehicles.

 The U.S. State Department said Syrian attacks would have consequences.